Geoffrey Waugh – Ministry & Mission

 * Be enriched.
 A most helpful telling of the life of Jesus using the biblical text and adding some background and charts.
 Anyone using this book will be enriched. ~ Rev Dr John Olley

-* Geoff Waugh has written a very helpful devotional book about the Saviour of the world who is also the loving presence in believers.
+* Geoffrey Waugh has written a very helpful devotional book about the Saviour of the world who is also the loving presence in believers.
 His use of chronology for headings and the many sub-headings makes the book simpler to absorb, even for an enquirer or new believer.
 I warmly commend this book. ~ Rev Dr Tony Cupit

 * A great read that gives a fresh and interesting perspective.
 Mel.